Aukštos temperatūros vielos medžiagų palyginimas: Silikonas prieš tefloną pramonėje

 Known for chemical resistance and low friction

-Silicone: Performs well up to 200¡ãC but may degrade in oily environments
+Silikonas: Performs well up to 200¡ãC but may degrade in oily environments

 Teflonas: Superior temperature resistance; maintains integrity up to 260¡ãC